Running a business while raising the future

 I found that to try to raise a child and a business successfully, I had to put in milestones.
 This applied to both my business life and my family life.
 When they finally sleep through the night, get through the terrible twos (and psychotic threes), start school, learn their skills or make it through their teenage years — how proud you are when you are able to look back at all they (and you) have achieved.
 When my son left the house to do his A Levels, I thought of how he handled himself; how calm he was, how grounded and rounded, and how hard he had worked to try and carve out the life he wants.
 It’s such an unexplainable emotion.
 Yet looking back to when I first launched notonthehighstreet with Harry as a baby, and missing his first steps, there was so much drama and guilt involved.
 I couldn’t imagine I’d one day look back and see the real rewards that my business has brought into this household.

 We’ve raised a young man who’s got his shit together; a Feminist, someone who has run his own business already, who put the work into his exams, who can’t wait to go and explore the world and is fascinated by making it a better place.
 He’s the guy that everyone wants to hang out with (young and old), and that’s what raising the future is all about.
 That’s what this business has given him and what I, as a female founder, have contributed to.
 Were his first steps important in comparison?
+They weren't.
 The same goes for your business.
 I remember at one point, thinking I’d never make it past the first year.
 Never have more than two people in my team.
 Never break even.
 But we did it.
 And all this came through reaching milestone by milestone, putting one foot in front of the other and simply not giving up.

-Why it’s important to put yourself first
+Protect your energy as an entrepreneur: it’s important to put yourself first

 As a female founder trying to raise a family, here’s something that helped me immeasurably — and that’s to reposition where you come in the pecking order.
 It’s ridiculous (bordering on dangerous) that we put ourselves at the bottom of the to-do list.
 When you have the responsibility of raising the next generation and building a business, by putting yourself at the bottom of the list, you’re not putting them at the top because you’re damaging the very thing they rely on.